heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-29-installer-bootstrapping-with-burn.md

 ---
 layout: post
-title: Creating a MSI bootstrapper using WiX bootstrapper (Burn)
+title: Installer bootstrapping with Burn - a WiX bootstrapper
-description: This is how I created my custom bootstrapper and bootstrapping my MSI setup using WiX bootstrapper called Burn.
+description: This is how I created my custom bootstrapper and bootstrapping my MSI setup installer using WiX bootstrapper known as Burn.
 keywords: wix toolset, windows installer, windows installer xml, wix burn, installer bootstrapper, msi setup
 tags: [WiX Toolset, Windows Installer]
 comments: true
 ---

-In this post, I would like to share how I created a bootstrapper i.e. **setup.exe** using WiX bootstrapper called [**Burn**](http://robmensching.com/blog/posts/2009/7/14/lets-talk-about-burn/) to chain the installations that are packaged as `*.msi`.
-One of the reasons you need a bootstrapper is because there is only one instance of `.msi` can be run at a time.
-Using a bootstrapper, you can install the required prerequisites for your application deployment such as a particular version of .NET Framework.
+In this post, I would like to share how I created a bootstrapper i.e. `SETUP.EXE` using WiX bootstrapper known as [Burn](http://robmensching.com/blog/posts/2009/7/14/lets-talk-about-burn/) to chain the installations that are packaged as `.msi` file.
+One of the reasons you need a bootstrapper is because **there is only one instance of `.msi` can be run at a time**.
+Using a bootstrapper, you can install the required prerequisites for your application deployment such as a particular version of .NET Framework (the most common case).

+Below is the screenshot of my custom bootstrapper dialog:

 {% include figure.html src="https://i.imgur.com/G6mL3rE.png" caption="Bootstrapper dialog UI" %}

-### Example of project files structure for creating the bootstrapper
+### Let's start with the example of project files structure

+Below is the files structure prepared to create the bootstrapper:

 ```
 <root>